Life is a Journey of Learning

 Albert Schram, Ph.D.

-Albert Schram is an economic historian from Italy and the Netherlands.
-He was Vice-Chancellor at a university, but now he teaches business management, marketing, humanities, economics, social sciences, and entrepreneurship both in secondary school and at university.
-With his wife, he lives in Singapore, a beautiful city on the Singapore straight, bordering Malaysia and Indonesia.
-Throughout his career, Albert has lived in 11 different countries in Latin America, Europe, and Asia-Pacific.
-He's worked as a teacher, executive, coach, consultant, and trainer and lived a total of 19+ years outside Europe.
-He got his master's degree from the University of Utrecht and his PhD from the European University Institute in Florence, Italy where he studied European economic history.
-His doctoral thesis on the origins of Italian railways was published as a book by Cambridge University Press.
-In addition, Albert has also studied international relations at the Clingendael Institute in the Netherlands.
-He's dedicated to educational leadership and management, which led him to become fellow of the Executive Leadership Academy of the Center for Studies in Higher Education at UC Berkeley.
+Albert Schram is an economic historian from Italy and the Netherlands, and former Vice-Chancellor of the Papua New Guinea University of Technology.
+He now teaches business management, marketing, economics, social sciences, humanities, and entrepreneurship at both secondary and university level.
+Over a career spanning 11 countries across Latin America, Europe, and Asia-Pacific — including more than 19 years outside Europe — Albert has worked as a teacher, executive, coach, consultant, and trainer.
+He and his wife lived for six years in Papua New Guinea, a beautiful country north of Australia, and a year in Singapore.
+He holds a master's degree from the University of Utrecht and a PhD in European economic history from the European University Institute in Florence, Italy.
+His doctoral thesis on the origins of the Italian railways was published as a book by Cambridge University Press.
+He has also studied international relations at the Clingendael Institute in the Netherlands.
+Albert is dedicated to educational leadership and management, and is a Fellow of the Executive Leadership Academy at UC Berkeley's Center for Studies in Higher Education.

 View my complete profile